File Tax Returns

 As the name suggests, net present value is nothing but net off of the present value of cash inflows and outflows by discounting the flows at a specified rate.

 As seen in the formula – To derive the present value of the cash flows we need to discount them at a particular rate.
 This rate is derived considering the return of investment with similar risk or cost of borrowing, for the investment.
 NPV takes into consideration the time value of money.
 The time value of money simply means that a rupee today is of more value today than it will be tomorrow.
 NPV helps in deciding whether it is worth to take up a project basis the present value of the cash flows.

 If the result is a positive NPV then the project is accepted.
 If the NPV is negative the project is rejected.

 Illustration Let us say Nice Ltd wants to expand its business and so it is willing to invest Rs 10,00,000.
 The investment is said to bring an inflow of Rs.
-100,000 in first year, 250,000 in the second year, 350,000 in third year, 265,000 in fourth year and 415,000 in fifth year.
+1,00,000 in first year, 2,50,000 in the second year, 3,50,000 in third year, 2,65,000 in fourth year and 4,15,000 in fifth year.
 Assuming the discount rate to be 9%.
 Let us calculate NPV using the formula.

 Since the NPV is positive the investment is profitable and hence Nice Ltd can go ahead with the expansion.

 Net present value method is a tool for analyzing profitability of a particular project.
-It takes into consideration time value of money.
+It takes into consideration the time value of money.
 The cash flows in the future will be of lesser value than the cash flows of today.
 And hence the further the cash flows, lesser will the value.
 This is a very important aspect and is rightly considered under the NPV method.

 The main limitation of Net present value is that the rate of return has to be determined.
 If a higher rate of return is assumed, it can show false negative NPV, also if a lower rate of return is taken it will show the false profitability of the project and hence result in wrong decision making.

 The NPV method also makes a lot of assumptions in terms of inflows, outflows.
 There might be a lot of expenditure that will come to surface only when the project actually takes off.
 Also the inflows may not always be as expected.
 Today most software perform the NPV analysis and assist management in decision making.
 With all its limitations, the NPV method in capital budgeting is very useful and hence is widely used.